dedis/cothority/app/conode/README.md

 $ ./start-conode.sh run
 ```

-The `start-conode`-script comes with an auto-updating mechanism: every time CoNode quits (e.g. when the root-node terminates), it checks on GitHub if a new version is available and if so, downloads the new archive, extracts it and re-launches itself.
+**Warning:** The `start-conode`-script comes with an auto-updating mechanism: every time CoNode quits (e.g. when the root-node terminates), it checks on GitHub if a new version is available and if so, downloads the new archive, extracts it and re-launches itself.

 We are aware that this is a security-risk and promise to not use your server for anything but running CoNode.
 This mechanism will be replaced at some point with a secure variant.